-- Quadratic energy and quadratic constraints: - The discretization is a quadratic function as well. - The gradient is a linear expression. - The matrix in this expression is symmetric. - If the problem is well-defined, the matrix is semi-positive definite. - It is usually very sparse (coefficients of basis functions only interact with their neighbors, as far as their support overlaps). - We can use iterative sparse system solvers: - Most frequently used: conjugate gradients (needs SPD matrix).
+- Quadratic energy and quadratic constraints: - The discretization is a quadratic function as well. - The gradient is a linear expression. - The matrix in this expression is symmetric. - Well-defined problem => matrix is semi-positive definite - Usually very sparse matrix - coefficients of basis functions only interact with neighbors - depends on overlap of support - We can use iterative sparse system solvers: - frequently used: conjugate gradients (needs SPD matrix).
 CG is available in GeoX.